CDL Regulated Program FAQs

 Yes, all commercial driver training schools must provide instruction in the Federal Motor Carrier Safety Rules and Regulations.

-- Is there material available to study for the instructor's exam?
+For material to study for the instructor's exam, please view the following:

-Yes, the Georgia Commercial and Regular Drivers Manual and the Federal Motor Carrier Safety Regulations.
-Detailed information and applications for school certification and instructor certification are included with the application packages and can be accessed on our CDL Regulated Programs Page.
+Detailed information and applications for school certification and instructor certification are included with the application packages and can be accessed on our CDL Regulated Programs webpage.